Motorcycle Handbook Two Wheel Vehicle Operation

 The basic rules of the road contained in the California Vehicle Code apply to all two–wheel vehicles which include motorcycles, motor–driven cycles, mopeds, or bicycles with a motor attached.
 Minibikes, tote–goats, trail bikes, and similar vehicles may fall within the definition of motorcycle, motor–driven cycle, or motorized bicycle.
 If any of these vehicles are operated on a highway, they must meet applicable equipment, registration, licensing, and operation requirements, if required.
 Any person registering a two–wheeled motorcycle is required to obtain a Class M1 or M2 driver license prior to operating the vehicle.

-- Has a seat or saddle for the rider and is designed to travel on not more than three wheels.
+A motorcycle has a seat or saddle for the rider and is designed to travel on not more than three wheels.

 NOTE: You may not operate a motor–driven cycle on a freeway if signs are posted to prohibit motor–driven cycle operation.